gbmhunter/blog/content/programming/integrated-development-environments-ides/platform-io/_index.md

 {{% warning-is-notes %}}

 ## Overview

+PlatformIO is a cross-platform CLI tool and IDE extension (primarily for Visual Studio Code) that allows you to build and upload firmware to embedded devices.
+Unlike other tools such as Arduino, mbed or Zephyr, it is purely a build tool and does not provide it's own API (framework) that you can call when writing firmware.
+Instead, it supports a number of frameworks including Arduino, mbed and Zephyr.
+It is designed to automatically pull down, install and run the toolchains/compilers required to compile your firmware for the target architecture so that you don't have to manage these yourself.

+{{% img src="platformio-icon.png" width="500px" caption="The icon for PlatformIO.
+Retrieved from https://platformio.org on 2021-03-10." %}}

 _PlatformIO Core_ is the command-line tool that contains most of PlatformIO's core logic (the IDE makes calls to this). _PlatformIO IDE_ is an extension to Visual Studio Code which provides GUI access to the functions provided by _PlatformIO Core_, as well as the usual text editing and syntax highlighting.